 38 miles of pure electric driving range

-The 2023 Outlander PHEV is the only PHEV from a non-luxury brand in the U.S. to support DC fast charging.
+The 2024 Outlander PHEV is the only PHEV from a non-luxury brand in the U.S. to support DC fast charging.
 A DC fast charger takes approximately 38 minutes to charge the battery pack to 80% SoC.
-The charging time with a Level II AC charger is still unknown, but we estimate it at around 7.5 hours.
+The charging time with a Level II AC charger is approximately 6.5 hours.

 |Front Electric Motor Power||114 hp|

 |Rear Electric Motor Power||134 hp|

 |System Torque||332 lb.-ft.|

 |Pure Electric Range||38 miles|

 |Charging (DC)||80% in about 38 minutes|